Mikheil Ukleba

 Mikheil Ukleba (Georgian: მიხეილ უკლება]; born April 15, 1953) is a Georgian diplomat and politician.

 He was the Minister of State Property of Georgia (1998–2001), until he transitioned to Ambassador-at-Large and became the Ambassador Extraordinary and Plenipotentiary of Georgia to the People's Republic of China (2004–2008), Ambassador Extraordinary and Plenipotentiary of Georgia to Bulgaria (2008–2008), Ambassador Extraordinary and Plenipotentiary of Georgia to Ukraine (2013–2017).

 Biography

 1990s

 Ukleba entered the Georgian government in 1989.
 He served as a Senior Economist, Head of the Department of Foreign Affairs, and First Deputy Head of the Ministry of Foreign Affairs of Georgia.

 In 1998, Ukleba became the Minister of State Property of Georgia.

 2000s

 In 2005, Ukleba was appointed Georgia's first Ambassador Extraordinary and Plenipotentiary to the People's Republic of China.

 In 2008, Ukleba was appointed as the Ambassador Extraordinary and Plenipotentiary of Georgia to Bulgaria.
-He was awared the Order of the Stara Planina.
+He was awarded the Order of the Stara Planina.